rameshbabuvfx/NukeScriptShare/README.md

 * Easy to share nuke nodes/scripts
 * Storing in MongoDB Database.
-* Automatically Deletes data after two days.
+* Automatically deletes data after two days.
 * Add to favourites to stay long time.
-* Display's all sent and received data ina table view.
+* Display's all sent and received data in a table view.

 ## Requirements